MarijaAvramovic/sign-up_form/README.md

 I used an external font for the ‘logo’ section.
 For the image-sidebar,I've used Odin logo.

-The inputs, by default have a very light border (#E5E7EB), but we’ve included 2 variations.
-For starters, the password inputs should have a red border if they contain an invalid password.
-This can be handled with the :invalid pseudo-class you’ve learned in the previous lesson.
+The inputs, by default have a very light border (#E5E7EB), the password inputs have a red border if they contain an invalid password.
-The other variation is the selected input, which should have a blue border and subtle box-shadow.
-This can be done with the :focus pseudo-class you’ve learned about in an earlier lesson.
+The selected input has a blue border and subtle box-shadow.(pseudo-class)